About the Association

 Enterprise Investment Partners and EISA

-EISA was founded in 1990 (originally as the BES Association) and from its inception, Enterprise Investment Partners (EIP) has been closely connected with its activities.
-Martin Sherwood is co-founder and he and Susan Phillips are Directors of the Association.
+EISA was founded in 1990 (originally as the BES Association) and from its inception, Enterprise Investment Partners LLP (EIP) has been closely connected with its activities.
+Martin Sherwood is co-founder and Director of the Association.

 EISA performs a number of key functions and its aims are twofold: